Web Prolog manual

 register(+Name, +Pid) is det.

-Register a local process under a name, where Name is an atom and Pid identifies the actor process.
+Registers an actor process under a name, where Name is an atom and Pid identifies the actor.
 The association between the name and the pid is removed when the process terminates.

 Predicate: whereis/2